cldrake01/prof-rank/README.md

 ## Description

-As of now, this works specifically for the CU Boulder website, but it can be easily modified to work with other websites.
+As of now, this works specifically for the CU Boulder CS website, but it can be easily modified to work with other websites.

 `prof-rank` allows you to rank professors based upon their bio's similarity to a given query.
 The bios are scraped from